 Claire Chevrier, Patrizia Di Fiore, Marc Lyon

-Her photographs are part of public collections, including that of the European House of Photography, the National Fund of Contemporary Art … For several years, she has been discussing recurring themes related to man, space, power, memory.
+Her photographs are part of public collections, including that of the European House of Photography, the National Fund of Contemporary Art … For several years, she has been working recurring themes related to man, space, power, memory.

 In her previous work, Claire Chevrier observed how megacities have gradually absorbed the natural space to transform it into as many neighborhoods and population groups marked by the evolution of the primitive city, but also by the unpredictable changes of the weather, economy and culture.
 Coming from a family of “pied-noirs” (French National born in North African colonies) and deeply marked by the story of this grief experienced by her family, she photographed and questioned Algiers the White in her urban, social and cultural metamorphoses, in search of landscapes of memory.
 She analyzed, in this so prolific period caused by recent political evolutions, how man appropriates this new territory in his body and his thought.